PixelNoob/cleos/index.md

-## Cleos Commands
+## EOSio Software

+Cleos is the terminal command to run EOSio actions.
+EOSio is the software that supports blockchains like EOS, BOS, Telos, Worbli, etc.

 This website contains a list of cleos commands so that you can quickly reference them for your convience.

-For instructions on installing EOSio software go to: https://github.com/EOSIO/eos
+For instructions on installing EOSio software go to: [github.com/EOSIO/eos](https://github.com/EOSIO/eos)

 ### Markdown